Dragon Link Slot Machine by Aristocrat

 - Respins begin: The remaining reel positions spin freely.
 Any new Fireball that lands during a respin also locks in place.

 - Counter resets: Every time a new Fireball lands and locks, the respin counter resets back to 3.
-This means the bonus can extend well beyond the initial three spins if Fireballs keep landing.

 Fireball Symbols Explained

 Not all Fireball symbols are equal.
-During the Hold & Spin bonus, the reels contain several types of Fireball icons, each carrying a different value:
+During the Hold & Spin bonus, the reels can contain several types of Fireball icons, each carrying a different value:

 | Fireball Type | What It Does |

-| Coin Fireball | Displays a coin value between 1x and several hundred times your bet.
-Adds directly to the bonus total when locked. |
+| Coin Fireball | Displays a coin value that adds directly to the bonus total when locked. |

-| Mini Jackpot | Fixed prize at the lowest jackpot tier.
-Typically a small multiplied amount above the coin Fireballs. |
+| Mini Jackpot | Fixed prize at the lowest jackpot tier. |

-| Minor Jackpot | Fixed prize at the second tier.
-Noticeably larger than Mini. |
+| Minor Jackpot | Fixed prize at the second jackpot tier. |

-| Major Jackpot | Fixed prize at the third tier.
-Requires more fortune to land, but significantly larger payout. |
+| Major Jackpot | Fixed prize at the third jackpot tier and usually much larger than Mini or Minor. |

 | Grand Jackpot | Top-tier prize.
-Values vary by denomination and casino.
-Real-money Grand Jackpots have been filmed reaching six figures on high-denomination cabinets. |
+Values vary by denomination and casino configuration and can become very large on high-denomination cabinets. |

 Jackpot Tiers: Mini, Minor, Major & Grand